mitapixcii86/nextjs-cicd-aws/README.md

 ## Task 1

 Given this project deploy it to AWS in an automated and reproducible fashion.
 The website should be reachable from all over the world.
- >> Follow the instruction in the Getting started section
+ >> Follow the instruction in the Getting started section to run it from your local

 ## Task 2

 Restrict access to the site by using mechanisms that can be adapted programmatically.
->> Description in Access Management Section
+>> Description in Access Management Section for more details

 ## Task 3

 Deploy the site using at least 2 technology stacks.
 Make sure that both types of deployment can be reproduced in an automated fashion.

->> More details provided in the Getting started section
+○ More details provided in the Getting started section

 ## Task 4

 What issues can you identify in the given site?
 What types of improvements would you suggest?

+>> Few imporvement suggestions
->> Test cases missing : Would advice to have a test based development with a unit and integration setup that should be made mandatory to be executed in the deployment pipeline.
+○ Test cases missing : Would advice to have a test based development with a unit and integration setup that should be made mandatory to be executed in the deployment pipeline.
 Failure to pass any test cases should reject the deployment.
->> To many duplicate CSS styling and javascript : This impacts the performance and page loading time.
+○ To many duplicate CSS styling and javascript : This impacts the performance and page loading time.
->> Minify css and javascript : This is the solution to the previous comment, minification removes unnecessary characters and reduces time, hence improving loading time.
+○ Minify css and javascript : This is the solution to the previous comment, minification removes unnecessary characters and reduces time, hence improving loading time.
->> Proper error handling is missing : As a more robust DevSecOps solution and proper logging, alerting and mechanism should be in place for a proactive error/incident management.
+○ Proper error handling is missing : As a more robust DevSecOps solution and proper logging, alerting and mechanism should be in place for a proactive error/incident management.

 ## GETTING STARTED